DHRI-Curriculum/NLTK_DHRI/lessons.md

 We see there are over 218,000 words in _Moby Dick_ (including metadata).
 But this is the number of words total—we want to know the number of unique words.
 That is, we want to know how many _types_, not just how many tokens.

 In order to get unique words, rather than just all words in general, we will make a **set** from the list.
-A `set` in Python work just like it would [in math](https://en.wikipedia.org/wiki/Set_(mathematics)), it's all the unique values, with any duplicate items removed.
+A `set` in Python works just like it would [in math](https://en.wikipedia.org/wiki/Set_(mathematics)), it's all the unique values, with any duplicate items removed.

 So let's find out the length of our set. just like in math, we can also nest our functions.
 So, rather than saying `x = set(text1_tokens)` and then finding the length of "x", we can do it all in one step.